Pranav-here/JobExtractX/README.md

 # Fetch Raw Data

-This project allows you to fetch job listings and store them in a MongoDB database using LinkedIn's API.
+This step allows you to fetch job listings and store them in a MongoDB database using LinkedIn's API.

 ## Getting Started